AntoineCyr/merkle_sum_proof/README.md

 - **Variants:**
   - `Left`: The neighbor node is on the left.
   - `Right`: The neighbor node is on the right.

+## Limitations

+### Tree Structure
+- Maximum tree height: 64 levels (enforced during construction)
+- Tree size must be a power of 2 (automatically padded with zero-value leaves)
+- Empty trees are not allowed

+### Value Constraints
+- Leaf values are `i32` integers
+- Sum overflow protection: operations fail if sum exceeds `i32::MAX`
+- Zero-value leaves have id "0" and value 0

+### Performance Considerations
+- Tree reconstruction occurs when adding leaves to a full tree